 Another one of my, “Wouldn’t it be cool if…” moments occurred shortly after we embarked on our second cross-country truck camping adventure.
 This time we were working from the camper and found keeping our laptop batteries charged to be quite challenging.
 Back in 2007, we didn’t have LED lights, solar panels, or two Group 31 AGM batteries on board.
 We were practically Flintstone camping.
 It’s a wonder we didn’t power our truck with our feet.

 Anyway, we were parked at Panera Bread, a favorite of ours for lunch and charging our laptops.
 We walked in, scoped out a table with an electrical outlet, plugged in our laptops, ate a meal, and worked.
-Many a Truck Camper Magazine article has been written and published from Panera Bread.
+Many Truck Camper Magazine articles have been written and published from Panera Bread.

 Ten Years Later